Asturian language: Literary history

 El Surdimientu (the Awakening) authors such as Manuel Asur (Cancios y poemes pa un riscar), Xuan Bello (El llibru vieyu), Adolfo Camilo Díaz (Añada pa un güeyu muertu), Pablo Antón Marín Estrada (Les hores), Xandru Fernández (Les ruines), Lourdes Álvarez, Martín López-Vega, Miguel Rojo and Lluis Antón González broke from the Asturian-Leonese tradition of rural themes, moral messages and dialogue-style writing.
 Currently, the Asturian language has about 150 annual publications.
 The Bible into the Asturian language was completed in 2021 after over 30 years of translation work, beginning in September 1988.

+In recent years, “l'Espardimientu” (the Spreading or the Amusement), has emerged as a new generation of authors—primarily working in fantasy, science fiction, and horror—that explicitly breaks with the Surdimientu.
+According to the academic and literary critic Marta Mori, this generation is characterized by a more agile narrative pace, stories that are easily translatable into images and driven by dialogue, simpler archetypal characters closer to the axiological framework of traditional literature, and by the intention to create a fantastic imaginary with Asturian roots based on local mythology.

+Some authors associated with this generation include Nicolás Bardio, Adrián Carbayales, Xon de la Campa and Ana Pereira.
+Marta Mori considers Blanca Fernández Quintana to be one of the most prominent figures in this ongoing shift in Asturian literature.
+Together with these and other authors, a notable boom in fantasy literature written in Asturian can be observed.

 Use and distribution

 Astur-Leonese's geographic area exceeds Asturias, and the language known as Leonese in the autonomous community of Castile and León is basically the same as the Asturian spoken in Asturias.
 The Asturian-Leonese linguistic domain covers most of the principality of Asturias, the northern and western province of León, the northeastern province of Zamora (both in Castile and León), western Cantabria and the Miranda do Douro region in the eastern Bragança District of Portugal.